projectacrn/acrn-hypervisor/doc/tutorials/using_windows_as_uos.rst

 #.
 Copy `Intel DCH Graphics Driver <https://downloadmirror.intel.com/29074/a08/igfx_win10_100.7212.zip>`_ into
-   Windows and install; the display driver is updated to 7212.
+   Windows and install in safe mode, the display driver is updated to 7212.

 .. _waag_display_conf_lable: